hyperledger/identus-edge-agent-sdk-ts/CONTRIBUTING.md

 ## What should I know before I get started?

-### Atala PRISM
+### Identus

-Atala PRISM is a self-sovereign identity (SSI) platform and service suite for verifiable data and digital identity.
+Identus is a self-sovereign identity (SSI) platform and service suite for verifiable data and digital identity.
 Built on Cardano, it offers the core infrastructure for issuing DIDs (Decentralized identifiers) and verifiable credentials alongside tools and frameworks to help expand your ecosystem.
 The complete platform is separated into multiple repositories:

 * [Open enterprise agent](https://github.com/hyperledger-labs/open-enterprise-agent) - Repo that contains the servers Building Blocks.